aspnet/JavaScriptServices/README.md

    * If you're trying to run the Angular "Music Store" sample, then also run `gulp` (which you need to have installed globally).
 None of the other samples require this.
  * Run the application (`dotnet run`)
  * Browse to [http://localhost:5000](http://localhost:5000)

-## Contributing

-If you're interested in contributing to the various packages, samples, and project templates in this repo, that's great!

-Before working on a pull request, especially if it's more than a trivial fix (for example, for a typo), it's usually a good idea first to file an issue describing what you're proposing to do and how it will work.
-Then you can find out if it's likely that such a pull request will be accepted, and how it fits into wider ongoing plans.